Experimental fiction: 4,576 words: approx. 30 minutes

 Saturday, 12:00 p.m.

-He regarded the bulging black plastic bag in the trunk of his faded-blue ’98 Ford Contour.
+Standing behind his faded-blue ’98 Ford Contour, he sighed at the bulging black plastic bag in the trunk.
 His throat thickened.
 With both hands, he lifted it out and hefted it into his arms.

 He trudged to a spot 75 feet into the cool woods off the dirt hill-top road overlooking the small valley town of Temple, which nestled high in Michigan’s Upper Peninsula.
 The sunshine pitched through the treetops to a patch of green-grass turfs, few leaves, and dark soil.
 Easing the bag to the ground, he realized it was still warm, though no doubt partly from the trunk’s heat.
 He clenched his eyes, his heart pounding.